chengxi95/yuri_model/README.md

 - `print_success_trial_ratio.m` is used to get the ratio of a successful trial in the saved data, a trial is considered successful if number of peak in testing is greater than the number of peak in the baseline by at least 4 (default).
 And only if 20 cells (default) fires within 1ms (default) will be considered a peak.
 Currently this script is only used on PFC ensemble.
 The rule of thumb is that if the stimulation type is blue triangle or red circle, the success_ratio for full_PFC_shape_ensemble is large while for full_PFC_ori_ensemble is low and vice versa.
 Simply laod the saved simulation data (by double click the saved .mat file) then run `print_success_trial_ratio`

+- `calculate_si_all_cells.m` is used to get the selectivity index (SI) of all the cells in the saved data.
+The SI is defined in the paper.
+By default, it assumes the stimulatation is presented at 200000 bin (2s), the baseline is from 1s-2s and the testing is from 2s-3s.
+The window size is 0.1s and it only uses two rules (shape or orientation, n = 2).
+Choose the set of data you want to use by commenting out other bc_files, gc_files, rc_files, yt_files and run the script.